aykamko/parsec-google-cloud-gaming/README.md

 1. Request an increase to your GPU quota.
 We need to ask Google Cloud to let us create a machine with a GPU attached.
    1. In the search bar up top, search `all quotas` and click the result
         ![c](https://dl.dropboxusercontent.com/s/zv6wwj4narkxr1l/Screenshot%202020-03-25%2020.34.11.png?dl=0)
    1. Under the dropdowns, you'll see a banner asking you to upgrade your account.
-Click "Upgrade Account" (twice), then refresh the page
+Once again, **make sure that your active project is the `Parsec` project.** If it is, click "Upgrade Account" (twice), then refresh the page
         ![d](https://dl.dropboxusercontent.com/s/4sj1brjrw158i40/Screenshot%202020-03-25%2020.42.21.png?dl=0)
    1. Click the dropdown for `Metrics` and click `None` to deselect everything.
    1. Search `GPUs all` and select the only option